xyproto/algernon/README.md

 // Takes a JSON path (optional) and JSON data to be added to the list.
 // The JSON path must point to a list, if given, unless the JSON file is empty.
-// Returns true if successful. jfile:add([string, ]string) -> bool
+// Returns true on success.
+jfile:add([string, ]string) -> bool

 // Takes a JSON path and a string value.
 Changes the entry.
-Returns true if successful. jfile:set(string, string) -> bool
+Returns true on success. jfile:set(string, string) -> bool

 // Removes a key in a map.
-Takes a JSON path, returns true if successful. jfile:delkey(string) -> bool
+Takes a JSON path, returns true on success. jfile:delkey(string) -> bool

-// Return a JSON string, given a Lua table with ints or strings.
+// Return a JSON string, given a Lua table with ints or strings. toJSON(table) -> string
-ToJSON(table) -> string
 ~~~